Alcarin/ArtMenu-for-CodeIgniter/README.md

   	$data['hmenu']=$this->art_menu->rendermenu('hmenu');
   	$this->load->view('page',$data);

-In a view you need only to echo the rendered menu:
+In a view you need only to echo the rendered menu instead of menu <ul>:

     <?=$hmenu?>